stagedml/stagedml/README.md

 Features
 --------

-* Stagedml is a library of adopted ML models.
+* StagedML is a library of adopted ML models.
 We do not claim any remarkable accuracy or performance achievements, but we do provide several infrastructure properties which simplify the development process.
   1. StagedML is powered by [Pylightnix](https://github.com/stagedml/pylightnix/)